mhetrick/hetrickcv/README.md

 - VCA: Route a signal into the Left input and monitor the Right output.
 The PAN control and input now act as a VCA for that signal.

 ### Gate Junction
 This is an eight-channel gate manipulator that was designed to work quickly with the Analog to Digital, Digital to Analog, and Rotator modules.
 This takes in up to eight gate signals.
 Each gate can be muted and/or inverted.
 The inversion behavior does not turn a positive gate negative.
 Rather, a positive gate will be changed to 0V, while a 0V signal will be changed to +5V.
 In more technical terms, it is a logic inverter.
+As an added convenience, the inputs are normalled together.
+If a cable is not plugged into an input, it will receive the value of the input above it.

 ### OR Logic (Gate Combiner)
 This module can be used to combine many separate gate streams into one gate stream.
 The OR output is true if any of the inputs are above 1V, the NOR output is true if (and only if) all of the inputs are below 1V.
 The TRIGS output fires a 1ms trigger when any of the inputs go above 1V.